apolinario/spriteOnHover/README.md

 - rewind: Possible values: `true`, `false` or `"unanimate"` - How your animation should work on mouseleave:

-                                                            - `true`: the animation will be animatedly rewinded;
+`true`: the animation will be animatedly rewinded;
-                                                            -
-                                                            - `false`: the animation will stop in the last frame;
+`false`: the animation will stop in the last frame;
-                                                            -
-                                                            - `“unanimate"`: the sprite will go back straight to the first frame, with no animation
+`“unanimate"`: the sprite will go back straight to the first frame, with no animation (Default: True)
-                                                            - (Default: True);

 - loop: Possible values: `true`, `false` or `"infinite"` -